 In addition, when presenting a business proposal or scientific proposal to group of higher ups, an executive summary must be written.
 An executive summary contains the milestones for the proposal, in the case of Dr.Buga, she includes the blueprint on how to implement the overall design/product (such as creating a new Chemistry lab at the educational institute), highlighting the subcomponents of a high level design product, and how those subcomponents interact with one another.
 After the executives or higher ups have accepted the proposal, a high-level design document is presented with the full explanation of the design that was mildly explained in the executive summary.
-The writing style for each and every one of these documents have to strictly professional, formal, and direct to the point aided by visual diagrams, charts, and data.
+The writing style for each and every one of these documents require a certain degree of professionalism, formality, and have to be direct to the point aided by visual diagrams, charts, and data.
 These two documents have zero tolerance for errors, as it is a proposal leading to an overall product in the future.

 Dr. Buga not only has contributed to an educational institution, but also to several scientific journals over the years.
 An article in a scientific journal has other scientists as their main target audience.
-Majority of the articles include new findings, new methods, and/or recreation of experiments done by other scientists in the past.
+Wide range of these articles include new findings, new methods, and/or recreation of experiments done by other scientists in the past.
 When asked which kind of citation format is used, Dr. Buga responded by saying that “very often the journals have their own citation formats.”
 They also have their own templates, which, the scientists submitting their articles to the journal have to follow.
 The format/template is different for almost every journal, as well as are the citations formats.
 These articles allow other scientists to expand and develop an idea proposed by the article in the journals.
 Hence, the articles have zero tolerance for errors.
 In order to avoid errors, “scientists have to be extremely professional, no spelling and/or grammar mistakes, and direct to the point.”
-If, by any chance, there was an error in conveying the method of the experiment conducted by the writer, the other scientist recreating and/or expanding on the experiment might contain different results.
-Leading to a decrease in “the writer’s credibility among the scientific community.”
+If, by any chance, there was an error in conveying the method of the experiment conducted by the writer, the other scientist recreating and/or expanding on the experiment might find different results, leading to a decrease in “the writer’s credibility among the scientific community.”
 Dr. Buga went on to express “not to mention how embarrassing it will feel”.
 In addition, she considers it to be vital for every one of her students to understand the value of well-structured and detailed instructions for each lab experiment and its final results of the experiment in a lab report.